Editorial Standards

 When You Should Use Form 1040‑V

-Use 1040‑V when you are sending a paper check or money order for a balance due on Form 1040, 1040‑SR, or 1040‑NR.
+Use 1040‑V when you are sending a paper check or money order for a balance due on Form 1040, 1040‑SR, or 1040‑NR, not for quarterly estimated tax payments, which use Form 1040‑ES.
 The voucher reduces misapplied payments, especially if you have a common name, a recent address change, or multiple tax years in play.

 On the check, write the primary SSN or ITIN, the tax year, and “Form 1040,” then place the voucher and payment in the same envelope without staples or paper clips.
 That small bit of precision can save weeks.